ricardomachadosb/rest-springboot/README.md

 Rest Spring Boot
 ========

- This rest full application built with Spring Boot
+ This is a rest full application built with Spring Boot

 Technologies
 ----